Units in CSS

 can bring to light, but when these elements disappear, the occupancy of the available space is less good.

-(dynamic) refer to the current dimension of the viewport.
+Finally, those that start with d (dynamic) refer to the current dimension of the viewport.
 The dimensions defined with these units

 therefore evolve according to the elements that are displayed or hidden.